 Approved by the FDA in 2002, fractional laser therapy is an effective option for the treatment of stretch marks.
 Unlike traditional laser therapy, which requires more downtime, this type of laser therapy uses an excimer laser that emits very short pulses of energy-rich, ultraviolet light to disrupt the molecular structure of skin tissue.
 This method reduces the appearance of stretch marks through disintegration of only the top layer of tissue, so major downtime is not required, and the slight heat it emits causes the cell turnover rate in the lower tissue levels to increase, so the skin sloughs off faster.

-A: Until recently, the only way to remove stretch marks was through cosmetic surgery.
+Until recently, the only way to remove stretch marks was through cosmetic surgery.
 This invasive, painful option, and the downtime it required, made stretch mark removal unattainable for many.
-Now, fractional laser therapy, using the excimer laser, offers a very effective option for stretch mark removal that causes very little pain, requires no cutting or anesthesia and necessitates very little downtime.*
+Now, fractional laser therapy, or fraxel, offers a very effective option for stretch mark removal that causes very little pain, requires no cutting or anesthesia and necessitates very little downtime.*

-A: When performed by a qualified cosmetic surgeon, laser therapy for stretch marks is known to be an extremely safe procedure, but side effects can occur.
-Temporary redness and blistering are the most common side effects, and the doctor will discuss these and any other risks prior to performing the procedure.*
+Laser therapy for stretch marks is known to be an extremely safe procedure, but side effects can occur.
+Temporary redness and blistering are the most common side effects, and your medical specialist will discuss these and any other risks prior to performing the procedure.*

 *Individual Results May Vary.